flipperdevices/flipperzero_protobuf_py/README.md

 The command tool `flipperzero_cmd` is terminal based tool for file transfer and remote command.
 It can be run from the command line or as an interactive app.

-It is still a work in progress (Alpha) but is funtional
+It is still a work in progress (Alpha) but is functional

 ---